savonet/liquidsoap/doc/content/quick_start.md

 Starting to use Liquidsoap
 --------------------------

-In this tutorial we assume that you have a fully installed Liquidsoap.
+We assume that you have a fully installed Liquidsoap.
 In particular the library `stdlib.liq` and its accompanying scripts should have been installed, otherwise Liquidsoap won't know the operators which have been defined there.
-If you installed into the default `/usr/local` you will find it inside `/usr/local/lib/liquidsoap/<version>`.

 ### Sources

 A stream is built with Liquidsoap by using or creating sources.
-A source is an annotated audio stream.
+A source is a media stream containing audio and/or video, track marks and metadata.
 In the following picture we represent a stream which has at least three tracks (one of which starts before the snapshot), and a few metadata packets (notice that they do not necessarily coincide with new tracks).

 ![A stream](/assets/img/stream.png)

-In a Liquidsoap script, you build source objects.
 Liquidsoap provides many functions for creating sources from scratch (e.g. `playlist`), and also for creating complex sources by putting together simpler ones (e.g. `switch` in the following example).
-Some of these functions (typically the `output.*`) create an active source, which will continuously pull its children's stream and output it to speakers, to a file, to a streaming server, etc. These active sources are the roots of a Liquidsoap instance, the sources which bring life into it.
+Eventually, sources are plugged into outputs (typically named `output.*`) which continuously pull the source's content and output it to speakers, to a file, to a streaming server, etc. These outputs what brings life into your sources.

 ### That source is fallible!

 A couple of things can go wrong in your streaming system.
 In Liquidsoap,
 we say that a source is *infallible* if it is always available.
-Otherwise, it is *fallible*, something can go wrong.
+Otherwise, it is *fallible*, meaning that something could go wrong and the source would not be available.
 By default, an output requires that its input source is infallible, otherwise it complains that "That source is fallible!"

 For example, a normal `playlist` is fallible.
-Firstly, because it could contain only invalid files, or at least spend too much time on invalid files for preparing a valid one on time.
+Firstly, because it could contain only invalid files, or at least spend too much time on invalid files to be able to prepare a valid one on time.
 Moreover, a playlist could contain remote files, which may not be accessible quickly at all times.
 A queue of user requests is another example of fallible source.
 Also, if `file.ogg` is a valid local file, then `single("file.ogg")` is an infallible source.

-When an output complains about its source, you have to turn it into an infallible one.
-Depending on the situation, many solutions are available.
+When an output complains about its source being fallible, you have to turn it into an infallible one.
+Many solutions are available.
 The function `mksafe` takes a source and returns an infallible source, streaming silence when the input stream becomes unavailable.
 In a radio-like stream, silence is not the preferred solution, and you